Outreach and Communication

 Actual radar data as front-end of the website provide an easy access point for the general public, from which users are lead to forecast results of modern weather prediction systems.
 This appears to stimulate the use of forecasts in daily practices and to raise the general interest for weather forecasting as a science, resulting in a more motivated way of looking at weather and climate conditions.

-In a short time MeteoX.com became the second most visited weather information site in The Netherlands and is now expanding rapidly across the European continent.
-In Scandinavia, recently www.väderradar.se (i.e. Weatherradar) was launched.
+In a short time MeteoX.com became the second-most visited weather information site in The Netherlands and is now expanding rapidly across the European continent.
+In Scandinavia, www.väderradar.se (i.e. Weatherradar) was launched.

 “With the internet becoming more and more easily accessible for people, weather information can be provided locally and real time.
 On www.MeteoX.com you can see the “Here & Now” of the weather acoss Europe.
 This information is available within just 1 or 2 clicks which is one of the success factors of MeteoX.com.
 Another item contributing to this success is that all the real-time weather information is provided for free to the public.”
 Wijnand Rijkaart, Buienradar BV.

-This is a good vehicle to educate the general public about the atmospheric science, the way to use the weather forecasts, and an open window towards several science fields and a good knowledge on the environment.
+The mcombination of forecast and science is a good vehicle to educate the general public about the atmospheric science, the way to use the weather forecasts, and an open window towards several science fields and a good knowledge on the environment.
 The format is limited to a studio discussion and a graphic display of weather charts and graphs on a flat panel monitor in the TV studio.
-This program represents a solid attempt to draw the awareness of the general public to the science behind weather forecasting.
+This programme represents a solid attempt to draw the awareness of the general public to the science behind weather forecasting.